Emergency Relief Funding

-Typical housing prices in the Princeton area are higher than in many parts of the country and start at $1000/month for a studio and $1500/month for a one-bedroom apartment.
+Typical housing prices in the Princeton area are higher than in many parts of the country.
 Cheaper apartments with accessible public transportation may be found outside Princeton in neighboring Plainsboro, Princeton Junction, and parts of Lawrenceville and Kingston.
 Please note that under NJ law, tenants signing a lease are liable for the entire lease period, and should compare prices carefully before signing an agreement of longer duration.
 The university also offers Faculty & Staff Housing, for which postdocs may apply.
 Off campus housing information can be obtained through the University Off Campus Housing website, or through TigerTrade.

 Carpooling & Car Sharing

 Car sharing programs for Princeton University staff are offered by a number of providers.
 Be aware that signing up for car sharing programs might take a few weeks, especially for international postdocs.

 If you don't park on Campus, you might be eligible for support in your public transportation costs or a $400 benefit per year.
 Check out the Revise-Your-Ride website.